dkat0/dkat0.github.io/_projects/seniorassassin.md

 Our team advanced to the finals in a five-team shootout held at a local park, where Life360 tracking was not used.
 Nonetheless, we managed to achieve the highest number of successful assassinations throughout the competition.

+P.S. my brother recently used it in his game and it's holding up well :)

 ### [[Codebase]](https://github.com/dkat0/assassin)